Hiking in Revelstoke

-Explore our backyard at Mount Revelstoke National Park.
+Explore our beautiful backyard at Mount Revelstoke National Park.
 From town, you can walk up into the Park, accessing the 2 km, 5 km and Inspiration (3 km) loops as well as the 10 km summit trail which takes you to the top.
-This park spans the gamut of ecosystems, from rain forest (Interior Cedar/Hemlock) in lower realms, ascending to the snow forest (Engelman Spruce/Subalpine Fir) and ending at the summit in upper subalpine meadows.
-These meadows are flower-filled in July and August.
-From the summit, thre are various short loops (each approximately 1 km in length), as well as some longer hikes towards Eva and Miller Lakes and Jade Pass.
+This park spans the gamut of ecosystems, from inland temperate rain forest (Interior Cedar/Hemlock) in lower realms, ascending to the snow forest (Engelman Spruce/Subalpine Fir) and ending at the summit in upper subalpine meadows.
+These meadows are filled with an impressive display of wildflowers in July and August, which makes it well worth the hike.
+From the summit, there are various short loops (each approximately 1 km in length), as well as some longer alpine hikes towards Eva and Miller Lakes and Jade Pass.
 These lakes offer a refreshing dip on a hot day!
 For even better views, hike up to Jade Pass.

 Abbott’s Ridge is a local favorite, offering 360 degree views of the surrounding peaks once on the ridge.
 Park at the Asulkan/Illecillewaet parking lot to access the trailhead.
 The official trail ends near the start of the ridge but you can continue towards the summit of Mt.
 Abbott for a little ways if you are comfortable with exposure.